As noted in Blockchain basics, a blockchain relies on a decentralized network of computers—called nodes—that communicate with each other.

 The following diagram illustrates this separation of responsibilities in simplified form to help you visualize the architecture and how Substrate provides a modular framework for building blockchains.

-The outer node is responsible for activity that takes place outside of the runtime.
-For example, the outer node is responsible for handling peer discovery, managing the transaction pool, communicating with other nodes to reach consensus, and answering RPC calls or browser requests from the outside world.
+The core client includes several outer node services that are responsible for activity that takes place outside of the runtime.
+For example, the outer node service in the core client handle peer discovery, manage the transaction pool, communicate with other nodes to reach consensus, and respond to RPC requests from the outside world.

-Some of the most important activities that are handled by the outer node involve the following components:
+Some of the most important activities that are handled by core client services involve the following components:

 - Storage: The outer node persists the evolving state of a Substrate blockchain using a simple and highly efficient key-value storage layer.